StrongMonkey/dolly/docs/quickstart.md

 Dolly translates the compose file into k8s resource(configmap, service, deployment) and deploy them into cluster.
 You can now visit http://127.0.0.1:8082 to access your service.

-If you make any changes to your riofile, changes will automatically applied.
+If you make any changes to your dollyfile, changes will automatically applied.

 ```text
 # Edit the file so that configs print Hello Dolly